We may receive compensation when you click on links to products from our partners.

 Differences between Degrees

-Certain degrees are certainly more valuable than others for fast-tracking your example, salaries frequently reach into the six-figures for senior positions.
-Many job descriptions for project managers and other senior positions will accept either a master’s degree or a certain number of years’ experience.
-The benefit of the degree is that the
+Certain degrees are certainly more valuable than others for fast-tracking your example, salaries frequently reach into the six figures for senior positions.
+Many job descriptions for project managers and other senior positions will accept either a master’s degree or a certain number of years of experience.
+The benefit of the degree is that the learning tends to be denser; you get more knowledge in a shorter amount of time, even if it’s more focused than comprehensive on-the-job experience.

 On the other hand, liberal arts degrees see a much lower return on investment than do more technical degrees in engineering and the sciences.
 More people tend to go into those fields, and they just aren’t growing as quickly as technical fields.